 The oldest sections of Interstate 29 were the sections from Council Bluffs to Missouri Valley and from Onawa to the South Dakota state line.
 Both were completed by 1961.

-The Paseo Bridge, the original suspension bridge carrying Interstates 29 & 35 across the Missouri River in Kansas City, was built as part of a master plan to upgrade both the U.S. 71 and 69 corridors into freeways leading into Downtown Kansas City.
+The Paseo Bridge, the original suspension bridge carrying I-29/35 across the Missouri River in Kansas City, was built as part of a master plan to upgrade both the U.S. 71 and U.S. 69 corridors into freeways leading into Downtown Kansas City.
 The span was conceptualized in 1949 as part of a City Plan Commission study.
 It was constructed in 1951-1952 and dedicated as U.S. 69 Alternate in August 1954 as a toll facility.5 Toll collection was retired once the bonds were paid off.

 Interstate 29 previously extended further in Downtown Kansas City, running along the north and west legs of the Alphabet Loop.
-Changes were proposed by Missouri to AASHTO on November 15, 1975, which conditionally approved a relocation of I-35 from the east and south legs of the downtown loop to replace I-29.
+Changes were proposed by Missouri to American Association of State Highway and Transportation Officials (AASHTO) on November 15, 1975, which conditionally approved a relocation of I-35 from the east and south legs of the Downtown loop to replace I-29.
 The south leg was also proposed to be redesignated as an extension of Interstate 670.
-Action on that request was deferred but the approval of the I-35 relocation was made by AASHTO on November 12, 1976.
+AASHTO deferred action on that request, but approved the I-35 relocation on November 12, 1976.

-The KcICON project10 upgraded 4.7 miles of I-29 & 35 from I-70 northward to Missouri 210 (Exit 6).
+The KcICON project10 upgraded 4.7 miles of I-29/35 from I-70 northward to Missouri Route 210 (Exit 6).
 The $245 million project included the replacement of the aging Paseo Bridge and revisions to interchanges with The Paseo, Front Street and Armour Road among others.
 Overall work ran from March 2008 to February 2011.
-The new cable-stayed bridge across the Missouri River, the Christopher S. Bond Bridge, was dedicated on September 27, 2010.
+The new cable-stayed span across the Missouri River, the Christopher S. Bond Bridge, was dedicated on September 27, 2010.
 Dismantling of the old bridge followed through 2011.

 Construction along Interstate 29 in Missouri originated with soil work at the bridge site for Pigeon Creek south of St. Joseph by early 1957.
 The freeway was completed in the Show Me State on July 28, 1976, when an 18.7-mile portion of freeway opened in Atchison County.
 Total cost for the 125-mile route in Missouri was $112 million.8